maks5507/dating-apps-bio-generator/modeling/README.md

 * Setting up the training: it is suggested to use `ReduceLROnPlateau` LR scheduler for the training loss
 * Saving model checkpoints per epoch

-What this code does not include:

-* a) generation for the validation / test sets
-* *b) Hyper-parameter tuning grid

 ## Evaluation
 Sample Evaluation script given in gpt_eval.ipynb.
 Includes rouge metrics and loss observations.